Skip to content

 --view

 Displays the current local Hive state without fetching from the org repo.
-Shows team identity, active research directions, and the last sync timestamp.
+Shows team identity, active research directions, member count, and the last sync timestamp.

 --recommend

-Queries the Hive's shared methods, directions, and literature to generate recommendations tuned to your current phase and research question.
+Queries the Hive's wiki, directions, and ideas to generate recommendations tuned to your current phase and research question.

 Privacy rule